 This museum contains two sections of the Iran National Museum and the Islamic Museum, although is not free but don't miss.

-This street and its monuments are a collection that requires a full-day tour, including the Iran National Museum (Islamic & Pre-Islamic)- the Christian Church - the Jewish Synagogue - the Zoroastrian Fire Temple and the Mosque.
+This street and its monuments are a collection that requires a full-day tour, including the Iran National Museum (Islamic & Pre-Islamic)- the Christian Church - the Jewish Synagogue - the Zoroastrian Fire Temple, and the Mosque.
 This street is famous for the crossroad of religions.
-The Glassware & Ceramic Museum is also one of the most beautiful buildings that not only have beautiful and spectacular objects but also has valuable architectural aspects.
+The Glassware & Ceramic Museum is also one of the most beautiful buildings that not only have beautiful and spectacular objects but also have valuable architectural aspects.

 30 Tir street also invites you for a nightly party with the best street food.

 It also spelled Hasanabad, an ancient and historic area that developed in the Qajar era and after the opening and development of Toop Khane Square.
 Hasanabad Square was built by order of Mirza Yusef Ashtiani, one of the ministers of Naser ed-Din Shah.
 The surrounding buildings of Hasanabad Square were designed by Iranian-Armenian architect Qelich Baqelian, with structural engineering provided by fellow Iranian-Armenian architect Leon Tadosian.
 The square is surrounded by four identical buildings, each covering a corner of the square.
 After the 1979 revolution, the Iranian Cultural Heritage Organization made efforts to reconstruct the damaged parts of the buildings.
 As part of the reconstruction, two additional modern blue glassy floors belonging to the National Bank of Iran were added to the old structure of one of the four buildings.